Hilary Rose (sociologist): Work

 Rose has published extensively in the sociology of science from a feminist perspective and has held numerous appointments in the UK, the US, Australia, Austria, Norway, Finland and at the Swedish Collegium for the Advanced Study of the Social Science.
-She is visiting research professor of sociology at the London School of Economics and Professor Emerita of Social Policy at the University of Bradford.
+She is visiting research professor of sociology at the London School of Economics and professor emerita of Social Policy at the University of Bradford.
 She was the Gresham Professor of Physic between 1999 and 2002.
-In 1997 she was awarded an honorary doctorate by the Faculty of Social Sciences at Uppsala University, Sweden for her contribution to the feminist sociology of science.
-In 2001 her book Love, Power and Knowledge: Towards a Feminist Transformation of the Sciences was listed one of the "101 Best Books of the 20th Century" published by the Portuguese Ministry of Culture.
+In 1997, she was awarded an honorary doctorate by the Faculty of Social Sciences at Uppsala University, Sweden for her contribution to the feminist sociology of science.
+In 2001, her book Love, Power and Knowledge: Towards a Feminist Transformation of the Sciences was listed one of the "101 Best Books of the 20th Century" published by the Portuguese Ministry of Culture.
 She collaborated for a number of years with the European Commission research division on mainstreaming women scientists in the European research system.

-Together with neuroscientist Steven Rose, to whom she is married, she gave a three-year lecture series on "Genetics and Society" as joint Professors of Physick at Gresham College London.
-One of the products of this collaboration was the edited book Alas Poor Darwin: Arguments Against Evolutionary Psychology published in 2000.
+Together with neuroscientist Steven Rose, to whom she is married, she gave a three-year lecture series on "Genetics and Society" as joint Professors of Physics at Gresham College, London.
+One of the products of this collaboration was the edited book Alas Poor Darwin: Arguments Against Evolutionary Psychology, published in 2000.
 Her most recent books, with Steven Rose, are Genes, Cells and Brains: The Promethean Promises of the New Biology (Verso, 2012) and Can Neuroscience Change Our Minds?
 (Polity, 2016).